darkobits/sentinelle/README.md

 ### `--kill`

-Default: `SIGUSR2`
+Default: `SIGINT`

 Instructs Sentinelle to use a different signal when restarting an application.
-By default, processes will receive the `SIGUSR2` signal when Sentinelle needs them to shut-down due to a file change or because the user issued a `SIGINT` (via CTRL+C, for example).
+By default, processes will receive the `SIGINT` signal when Sentinelle needs them to shut-down due to a file change or because the user issued a `SIGINT` (via CTRL+C, for example).

 ### `--quiet`